 Voice assistants such as Amazon Alexa, Apple Siri, Microsoft Cortana and Google Home are helping to reinforce and spread sexism, according to a United Nations study.

-The UNESCO study suggests that digital assistants should be programmed to discourage sexist insults, that companies should stop equipping them at the base with female voices and in any case provide different representations of women in the various manifestations of the artificial intelligence provided to these devices.
+The UNESCO study suggests that digital assistants should be programmed to discourage sexist insults, that companies should stop equipping them with female voices at the base and in any case provide different representations of women in the various manifestations of the artificial intelligence provided to these devices.

 The choice to give a default female voice is the result of market research made by technology giants, but the study refutes these conclusions by arguing that most people prefer a voice of the opposite sex, not necessarily female.